Fellows are asked to choose one of seven academic tracks to individualize their scholarly work based on their area of interest*.

 Striving for Equity in Emergency Medicine (SEEM) is an iterative curriculum for faculty and trainees on topics related to health equity and social emergency medicine.
 Using anti-racist pedagogy, this grant-funded, novel curriculum engages with how our personal biases, institutions, and social structures contribute to inequitable health outcomes and how to better connect to and serve our community.
 Past topics have included: racism in research, addiction medicine, caring for unhoused patients, police presence in the emergency department, LGBTQ health, caring for patients with disabilities, immigrant health, sexual violence and human trafficking, caring for incarcerated patients, and more.
 Fellows who have interest or expertise in this are welcome to participate in planning a session.

 Our department supports regular dinners and social events for various affinity groups in our department.
 Some programming is for trainees alone while others provide opportunities for faculty and trainees to get together at a faculty member’s house, eat a great meal, and build community.
+All are welcome at these events.

 Brown Emergency Medicine has a robust Division of Social EM that does critical work both in the emergency department and out in the community.
 One of these is the Street Medicine program in which our EM providers go out into Providence and meet people where they are - streets, parks, encampments, and under bridges - to provide much-needed acute care for patients who are experiencing homelessness.
 Fellows can volunteer to participate in this program.
-Learn more here: https://em.med.brown.edu/about/programs/street-medicine
+Learn more here.

 Mentorship is a core component in the development of clinical and research skills as well as career advancement.
 We have developed a multi-pronged approach to mentorship that ensures that each fellow feels supported in every activity of fellowship.
 Additionally, we believe that excellent mentorship early in training helps fellows understand how to seek out mentors throughout their careers and become excellent mentors themselves.